neilmcg3000/activist-wp-plugin/readme.txt

 == Installation ==

-1. Upload The `activist-wp-plugin` folder to the `/wp-content/plugins/` directory
+1. Upload The `activist` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Configure behavior in the settings menu.